finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio to retrieve the definition for.
     String code = "code_example"; // String | The code of the portfolio to retrieve the definition for.
 Together with the scope this              uniquely identifies the portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to retrieve the portfolio definition.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the portfolio definition.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio definition.
 Defaults to return the latest version of the portfolio definition if not specified. try {
       Portfolio result = apiInstance.getPortfolio(scope, code, effectiveAt, asAt);